-The Great-West Life Centre for Mental Health in the Workplace commissions research and the creation of new resources, working to expand knowledge on mental health issues affecting the workplace, and to turn that knowledge into practical strategies and tools for all employers in Canada.
+Through the Centre, Great-West Life commissions research and the creation of new resources, working to expand knowledge on mental health issues affecting the workplace, and to turn that knowledge into practical strategies and tools for all employers in Canada.

 Ipsos Reid surveys